Healthy Homes Assessment Vogeltown

 Draught Stopping Vogeltown

-You don’t need to block up intentional gaps or holes which are part of the construction.
-For example, tiny gaps around windows and doors may be required to allow for the movement of the building as the home gets warmer and cooler, in order to let them be closed and opened rather than securing.
-We will test all windows and doors in an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes in the building.
+For instance, small gaps around doors and windows could be required to allow movement of the building when the home heats and cools, in order to let them be closed and opened instead of instead of being stuck.
+We will inspect the windows and doors during our Healthy Homes assessment of your rental property.

 draught stopping building inspections